Achievements as a Journey not a Destination

 Gliadin and Transglutaminase

-For many years I avoided gluten containing products because I thought I was gluten intolerant, although not celiac.
+For many years, I avoided gluten-containing products because I thought I was gluten-intolerant, although not celiac.

-I was aware of the connection between high gluten consumption and leaky gut syndrome, but against that I weighed the serious morbidity and mortality linked to uncontrolled diabetes.
-I had come across many people who would rather stay diabetic, and potentially lose their toes or vision than give up bread and developing these breads seemed like the lesser of two evils.
+I was aware of the connection between high gluten consumption and leaky gut syndrome, but against that, I weighed the serious morbidity and mortality linked to uncontrolled diabetes.
+I had come across many people who would rather stay diabetic, and potentially lose their toes or vision, than give up bread and developing these breads seemed like the lesser of two evils.

 A-1 Beta Casein and Gluten

 A few years ago, I had leaky gut syndrome but it resolved with dietary changes, including avoiding gluten and A-1 beta casein dairy (you can read about what A-1 beta casein dairy is here).
-Naturally, as I had been working on recipe development for the low carb bread book, I had been eating gluten as I tested them.
-I also became more liberal in including dairy products from A1-beta casein cows, when I hadn’t used it in years.
+Naturally, as I had been working on recipe development for the low-carb bread book, I had been eating gluten as I tested them.
+I also became more liberal in including dairy products from A1-beta casein cows, when I hadn’t used them in years.
 That started when there was severe flooding last year in Chilliwack last year due to heavy rains after the summer, and that was where my goat milk came from.
 Even once the roads were open again and the highways rebuilt, I never really went back to using goat milk, which is naturally A-2 beta casein.
 In the interest of an abundance of caution, I will go back to using dairy products from A-2 beta casein cows, or from goat or sheep milk (that are naturally A-2).
 Humans produce A-2 beta casein protein, and using milk from A-2 beta casein animals does not result in an immune response.
 It is not seen as “foreign.”

 Cruciferous Vegetables